jeancarl/tjbot-code-challenge/text-to-speech.md

 	![](assets/sidebar-tts.png)

-6. Click on __View Credentials__ to display the credentials.
+6. Click on __View Credentials__ to display the credentials (note: if no credentials are listed, click on __New credential__ to create a new set).
 Copy the username and password credentials into the `.env` file in the simulator.

 	![](assets/servicecredentials-tts.png)

-.env file

 ```
 TEXT_TO_SPEECH_USERNAME=